Roman Catholic relief bills: After the Glorious Revolution

 With the Revolution of 1688 came a new crop of penal laws.
 These laws were more likely to be enforced.
 The sanguinary penalties of the sixteenth century had, in great measure, defeated their own end but were generally left on the statute book in terrorem.
 That is, the Elizabethan laws were so harsh that no one was willing to actually enforce them.
-In 1689 (1 William and Mary, i, c.
-9) a shorter form of the Oath of Allegiance and Supremacy was substituted, the clause aimed against Catholics being carefully retained.
+In 1689, the Papists Act 1688 (1 Will. & Mar. c.
+9) substituted a shorter form of the Oath of Allegiance and Supremacy, the clause aimed against Catholics being carefully retained.
 It was likewise ordered that all Papists and reputed Papists should be "amoved" 10 mi from the cities of London and Westminster.

-The Popery Act 1698 (11 and 12 William III, c.
-4.) effective 25 March 1700, offered a reward of one hundred pounds was to anyone who should give information leading to the conviction of a Popish priest or bishop, who was made punishable by imprisonment for life.
+The Popery Act 1698 (11 Will.
+3. c.
+4) effective 25 March 1700, offered a reward of one hundred pounds was to anyone who should give information leading to the conviction of a Popish priest or bishop, who was made punishable by imprisonment for life.
 Moreover, any Papist who within six months of attaining the age of eighteen failed to take the Oath of Allegiance and Supremacy and subscribe to the Declaration against Popery, was disabled in respect to himself (but not of his heirs or posterity) from acquiring or holding land, and until he submitted, his next of kin who was a Protestant might enjoy his lands, without being obliged to account for the profits.
 The recusant was also incapable of purchasing, and all trusts on his behalf were void.

-In 1714 (George I, c.
-13) a new element was introduced, namely Constructive Recusancy.
-The Oath of Allegiance and Supremacy might be tendered to any suspected person by any two Justices of the Peace, and persons refusing it were to be adjudged Popish recusants convict and to forfeit, and be proceeded against accordingly.
-Thus the refusal of the Oath was placed on the same footing as a legal conviction, and the person so convicted was rendered liable to all penalties under those statutes.
+With the Security of the Sovereign Act 1714 (1 Geo.
+1. St. 2. c.
+13) a new element was introduced, namely 'constructive recusancy'.
+The Oath of Allegiance and Supremacy might be tendered to any suspected person by any two justices of the peace, and persons refusing it were to be adjudged Popish recusants convict and to forfeit, and be proceeded against accordingly.
+Thus the refusal of the oath was placed on the same footing as a legal conviction, and the person so convicted was rendered liable to all penalties under those statutes.
 At the same time an obligation was imposed on Catholics requiring them to register their names and estates, and to enroll their deeds and wills.